-5 miles, easy.
+4 miles, easy.
 Kidron Valley; 1-2 miles, easy with steep sections

 Begin your final full day with another delicious breakfast of Israeli specialties.
-Then you head to the starting point of our walk at Tel Azekah along the revered Pilgrim's Trail.
-The tel - an artificial mound built up from millennia of subsequent abandoned settlements - dates to the Canaanite period and today is part of Britannia Park, a vast recreation area in the Judaean lowland.
-As you get underway, you marvel at sweeping vistas of the green Elah Valley.
+Then you head to the starting point of our walk below Tel Azekah along the revered Golan Trail.
+The tel-an artificial mound built up from millennia of subsequent abandoned settlements-dates to the Canaanite period and today is part of Britannia Park, a vast recreation area in the Judaean lowland.

 This is the land of David and Goliath.
 The Philistine giant Goliath is largely believed to have been enlisted to fight the United Monarchy of Israel and Judah.
 Famously, the young shepherd boy David defeated the giant single-handedly.
+Your walk brings you to the ancient ruins of Khirbet Qeiyafa.
+Recently discovered, archaeologists are still excavating the site and many believe it may be remains of a biblical town called Shaaraim, dating back to the Kingdom of David.
+As you continue, you ponder this interesting history and marvel at sweeping vistas of the green Elah Valley.

-Pause for lunch at a winery at Givat Yeshayahu, a tiny moshav in the valley.
+End your walk at the HLH monument, a moving memorial dedicated to fallen Israeli soldiers.
+Later, enjoy lunch at a winery at Givat Yeshayahu, a tiny moshav in the valley.
 This region is ideal for wine makers; its ancient wine presses attest to its long history of viticulture.
 The village was settled in 1958 by Hungarian immigrants and named for a renowned Israeli researcher Yeshayahu Press.
-Various breads, vegetables and fruits will be on hand, along with other farm-fresh delights.
+Various breads, vegetables, and fruits will be on hand, along with other farm-fresh delights.
 And of course, you enjoy some locally made wine.